klamma/ar-for-eu-book/_pages/chapters/3Dscanning-animation.md

 ![3D Scanning with Structure Sensor]({{pathToRoot}}/assets/figures/3dscanning-animation/Code_Reality_AR-Foundations_3D-scanning_Fig00.jpg)

 # Part 2.
-Converting the 3D scan and converting to a low-polygonal 3D model with R3DS Wrap {#part-2-wrap}
+Converting the 3D scan into a low-polygonal 3D model with R3DS Wrap {#part-2-wrap}

 The 3D model of a human actor that we obtained by 3D scanning is complex and contains a high number of polygons.
 Therefore, it needs to be further processed before it can be used in real-time interactions in an Augmented Reality application.